The-Duchess/rFlex/README.md

 additionally I have provided another lexer that demonstrates a lexical analyzer since the first one is having issues.

+to use it

+> ruby .\rubyLexer.rb file config

+and you will see a line of text with the colors highlighted. this example requires the win32console gem.

 rFlex is a lexical analysis library built in ruby

 version 0.1.1